Ripley's Believe It or Not!: Internet and games

-Museums
+Museums ("Odditoriums")

 When Ripley first displayed his collection to the public at the Chicago World's Fair in 1933, it was labeled Ripley's Odditorium and attracted over two million visitors during the run of the fair (in an apparent promotional gimmick, beds were provided in the Odditorium for people who "fainted" daily).
-That successful exhibition led to trailer shows across the country during the 1930s, and Ripley's collections were exhibited at many major fairs and expositions, including San Francisco, San Diego, Dallas, and Cleveland.
+That successful exhibition led to trailer shows across the country during the 1930s and his collections were exhibited at a number of major fairs and expositions, including San Francisco, San Diego, Dallas, and Cleveland.
 In New York City, the famed Times Square exhibit opened in 1939 on Broadway.
 In 1950, a year after Ripley's death, the first permanent Odditorium opened in St. Augustine, Florida.
 The Odditorium is housed in the Castle Warden, built in 1888 by an associate of Henry Flagler, President of the Florida East Coast Railway.

 As of May 2023, there are 28 Ripley's Believe It or Not!
 Odditoriums around the world.
-Odditoriums, in the spirit of Believe It or Not!, are often more than simple museums cluttered with curiosities.
+Odditoriums (in the spirit of Believe It or Not!) are often more than simple museums cluttered with curiosities.
 Some include theaters and arcades, such as the ones in Gatlinburg, Tennessee and Wisconsin Dells, Wisconsin.
-Others are constructed oddly, such as the Orlando, Florida Odditorium which is built off-level as if the building is sinking.
+Others are constructed oddly, such as the Orlando, Florida Odditorium which is built off-level as if the building is sinking (a commemoration of a sinkhole that opened on the site while construction was in progress).